Facebook Tips & Strategies

 First Things First: It’s All About Meta Business Suite Now

 This change was made to unify the management of your Facebook Page and Instagram Business account into a single dashboard.
-While the intention was to make life easier, the transition has left a lot of people feeling lost and confused.
-The tools you knew are still there, they've just moved or been renamed.
-Think of Meta Business Suite not as a completely new thing, but as the new, expanded home for all your Facebook and Instagram publishing needs.
+While the goal was to make management easier, the transition has left many feeling lost and confused.
+The tools you knew are still there, they’ve just moved or been renamed.
+Think of Meta Business Suite not as a completely new tool, but as the new, expanded home for all your Facebook and Instagram publishing needs.

 Finding the Core Publishing Tools: Your Step-by-Step Guide